 Defaulting all exams to take-home exams across the entire exam period has the following benefits:

 - Students will manage their own schedules, arranging their exams to accommodate their own constraints within our newly compressed final exam period.

 - The faculty, the Registrar, and advising staff will manage fewer rescheduling requests (which will, in turn, help to address equity concerns).

 - The take-home exam format will be clear for academic integrity jurisdiction.

 - Faculty retain the option of a Registrar-scheduled exam

 Faculty who prefer to offer a Registrar-scheduled exam may opt out of the default take-home option.
 Centrally-scheduled exams will be scheduled in a three-hour block; any “second sittings” will be formally recorded.

 - Faculty giving take-home exams should offer clear guidance on time constraints and expectations:

 - Set clear expectations for how long students should spend on a take-home exam.
 Most exams will remain three hours long, and no exam should require more than eight hours.

-- Use the learning management system timers on Blackboard or Canvas for any exam that must be completed under timed conditions (an exam in which the student has a specific amount of time to complete the exam once it is downloaded).
+- Use the learning management system timers on Canvas for any exam that must be completed under timed conditions (an exam in which the student has a specific amount of time to complete the exam once it is downloaded).